 For the last 5 years we have run tailored made training days, on some occasions with ans additional day for medical training.
-Objective will run a training day on Sunday 24th June 2018 with the medical day on Monday 25th June 2018.
+Objective will run a general training day on Sunday 24th June 2018 with the medical day on Monday 25th June 2018.
 There is a reserve general training day on Tuesday 27th as Sunday 24th is nearly full.

 Objective Travel Safety can provide you with the ‘tool kit' you need to survive the road trip across mountain ranges, deserts and other rough terrains.
 The finish line is in the Russian city of Ulan Ude, and to make sure you get there safely, Objective can create a course that’s tailored to your needs, and your individual journey through to the finishing line.

 We know that while the Mongolian rally is one single event, each group of participants will have their own individual journey.
 With the expedition becoming more and more popular each year, Objective Travel Safety often have many groups undertake the course, splitting the overall cost.
 The Mongol Rally safety course is a one day course, held in Northamptonshire with the First Aid Day being an optional extra.
 The topics include:

 - Country research covering history, religion, social issues and travel risks etc

 - Route selections - best things to see

 - Insurance, Carnet de Passage, emergency medial evacuation options

 - Personal and vehicle security

 - Navigation and navigation aids, maps, tracking devices

 - Dealing with local authorities